hansori01/scheduler/README.md

 npm start
 ```

-Data is stored in a PostgreSQL database that can be found here.
-To setup the api server, follow the instructions in the repo.
+Data is stored in a PostgreSQL database that can be found [here]('https://github.com/hansori01/scheduler-api').
+To setup the api server, follow the instructions in the repository.